New York Post: Decider

 The New York Post launched the website Decider in 2014 to provide recommendations for streaming services.
 The website's first and only editor-in-chief is Mark Graham.
 Graham said that this service would "strike a nice balance between visual imagery and the written word, and come from a place of pop culture omniscience."
 In 2019, Decider signed a deal with app provider Reelgood to provide Reelgood widget links at the bottom of each review and would channel some advertising revenue to both companies.
 The value of the deal was not disclosed.

 Sales

 The daily circulation of the Post decreased in the final years of the Schiff era from 700,000 around 1967–68, to approximately 517,000 by the time she sold the paper to Murdoch in 1976.
 Under Murdoch, the Post launched a morning edition to compete directly with the rival tabloid Daily News in 1978, prompting the Daily News to retaliate with a PM edition called Daily News Tonight.
 But the PM edition suffered the same problems with worsening daytime traffic that the afternoon Post experienced and the Daily News ultimately folded Tonight in 1981.
 By that time, circulation of the all-day Post soared to a peak of 962,000, the bulk of the increase attributed to its morning edition (It set a single-day record of 1.1 million on August 11, 1977, with the news of the arrest the night before of David Berkowitz, the infamous "Son of Sam" serial killer who terrorized New York for much of that summer).
-However, the Post lost so much money that Murdoch decided to shut down the Posts PM edition in 1982, turning the Post into a morning-only daily.